MeVisLab/examples/mevislab.github.io/content/tutorials/testing.md

 {{</alert>}}

 ### Profiling
 Profiling allows you to get detailed information on the behavior of your modules and networks.
-You can add the profiling view via {{<menuitem "View" "Views" "Profiling" >}}.
+You can add the Profiling view via {{<menuitem "View" "Views" "Profiling" >}}.
 The Profiling will be displayed in the Views area of the MeVisLab IDE.

 ![MeVisLab Profiling](images/tutorials/testing/Profiling.png "MeVisLab Profiling")